UFT Developer Grid

 UFT Developer grid license consumption

 The UFT Developer grid can handle four UFT Developer operations at once, for each license consumed.
 To enable the grid to run more than four operations simultaneously, use a concurrent license.
-As the grid handles requests to run operations, it will gradually consume and release licenses as needed.
+As the grid handles requests to run operations, it gradually consumes and releases licenses as needed.

 In the grid's runtime engine settings, define the following to control the grid's use of licenses: